andreterceiro/dio-claro-spring--maven-hello-world/README.md

 ![images/pom-xml-inheritance.png](images/pom-xml-inheritance.png)

 The instructor mentioned [this site](https://maven.apache.org/ref/3.0.4/maven-model-builder/super-pom.html).
 You can override some configuration that you get from `Super Pom` through your `pom.xml`.

+We can see in the `Super Pom` file that we have central repository.
+It make sense, right?
+When using `npm` or `compose` we do not have to configure a place to get the packages, we only install the packages :).
+But we can change this configuration.

+[https://repo.maven.apache.org/maven2](https://repo.maven.apache.org/maven2/) is an example of central repository.
+You can access this link and you will see a website with links to the some packages (JUnit as example).

+You can change this configuration in your `pom.xml` or in the file `settings.xml` (global, `mirror` xml node).

+We have a local repository (for cache as example in `$HOME/.m2/repository` - Linux path, `HOME` in upper case).